gaspareb/Archiver/README.md

 Your app should now be running on the port that you have it set to, my default was 3000 [localhost:3000](http://localhost:3000/).

+## Running Locally
+1. heroku local
+2. http://localhost:3002/getBucketList - should return json data and not an error
+3. http://localhost:3002/getAccounts - should return json list of accounts

-## Deploying to Heroku
+## Deploying to Heroku and running on server

-1. $ heroku create
-2. $ git push heroku main
+1. $git push heroku main
-3. $ heroku open
+2. $heroku open
+3. in browser append https://YOURSERVER.herokuapp.com/getBucketList - should return
+4. actual command ti run

+## Create heroku app command
+1. heroku create

 ## Or go directly and get info
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+## Shortcuts

+1. git add .
+2. git commit -a -m "changes"
+3. git push -f origin main

 ## Documentation